Setup and integration guides for cowork-db, a BYODB memory layer for AI conversations.

 For complete integration examples with Python, JavaScript, and detailed API documentation, see the API Reference.

-You can run multiple Memgraph databases on one BYODB machine and bind separate API keys to each one.
+You can run multiple ArcadeDB databases on one BYODB machine and bind separate API keys to each one.
 This is useful for splitting work/personal contexts, environments, or teams.

-If you prefer manual container management, keep the existing cowork-tailscale sidecar and run additional Memgraph containers in the same network namespace using unique ports.
+If you prefer manual container management, keep the existing cowork-tailscale sidecar and run additional ArcadeDB containers in the same network namespace using unique ports.

 Local registry file locations: